syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `TOROW` function returns the array in a single row.
+The `TOROW` function transforms an array into a single row.